Giles Duley: Humanitarian and charity work

-In 2017 Duley founded Legacy of War Foundation, a charity working with survivors of conflict.
-He is currently the CEO and in this role campaigns for the rights of those living with disabilities caused by conflict.
-In 2021 he launched their No More War campaign with a video co-produced by Robert Del Naja.
+In 2017 Duley founded Legacy of War Foundation, a charity working to support communities affected by conflict.
+He is currently CEO of the organisation which operates projects in countries including Rwanda, Lebanon and Ukraine, and seeks to challenge neocolonial paradigms in the development sector.
+The street artist Banksy launched a limited run of unique screenprints in 2022 to raise funds for their work in Ukraine explaining, "in Ukraine I saw a Legacy of War team sweep in and provide medical aid, attention, heaters, fresh water and a friendly face to some very desperate people in a bombed out building.
+They also lent me one of their ambulances to work from, which turned out to be extremely useful when an angry babushka found me painting on her building and called the Police”.
+In 2023, the organisation partnered with President of Ukraine Volodymyr Zelenskyy's fundraising initiative United24 to fund the reconstruction of residential buildings in Kyiv oblast with a single released by Robert Del Naja of the band Massive Attack, and Sviatoslav Vakarchuk of Ocean Elzy.

-Duley is also an advocate for inclusivity in the creative industry, most especially within TV and photography.
+Duley is the first United Nations Global Advocate for Persons with Disabilities in Conflict and Peacebuilding Settings.
+He is also a campaigner for inclusivity in the creative industry, most especially within TV and photography.

 Honours and awards

 Duley is a recipient of both the May Chidiac Award for Bravery in Journalism and the AIB Founders Award for Outstanding Achievement, and was awarded an Honorary master's degree in Photography from the University of Arts, Bournemouth.

 The film Walking Wounded: Return to the Frontline, won the Association for International Broadcasting (AIB) Award for Best International Current Affairs Documentary (2013) and the Foreign Press Association Award for TV Documentary Story of the Year (2013).

 In 2013 Duley received an Honorary Fellowship from the Royal Photographic Society which is given ′to distinguished persons having, from their position or attainments, an intimate connection with the science or fine art of photography or the application thereof′.

 In 2015 he was awarded the Women on the Move media award for his work highlighting the plight of Syrian refugees in Lebanon.

 In 2017 he was made an honorary citizen of Palermo by mayor Leoluca Orlando.
 In 2019 he won an Amnesty International UK Media Award for his project "We are Only Here Because We Are Strong".

+Duley was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to survivors of conflicts.